Go Back

 • cup water

-• 3 Tbsp anko (sweet red bean paste) (You can prepare it from scratch by following the instructions in the linked article.)
+• anko (sweet red bean paste) (You can prepare it from scratch by following the instructions on the linked page.)

 Instructions

 • Put shiratamako in a bowl and knead it while gradually adding water.
-If the dough doesn't come together, add a small amount of water (about ½ Tbsp) and continue adjusting until the dough forms properly.
+If the dough doesn't come together, add a small amount of water (about ½ Tbsp) and continue adjusting until it forms properly.

-• Once the dough reaches a soft, earlobe-like consistency through kneading, shape it into small balls, about 0.58 oz (16.5g) each, by rolling the dough between your palms.
-Then, make a small indentation in the center of each dough ball with your finger.
+• Once the dough reaches a soft, earlobe-like consistency, shape it into small balls—about 0.58 oz (16.5 g) each—by rolling each piece between your palms.
+After that, make a small indentation in the center of each ball with your finger to help them cook more evenly.

 • Fill a pot with plenty of water and bring it to a boil.
 Once boiling, add the dough balls and cook them over medium heat for about 4 minutes, until they rise to the surface.
 After all the dough balls have floated, continue cooking for a few more minutes.